learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 ### The Normal or Gaussian distribution

 A normal distribution is the single most important distribution, you'll basically come across it very often.
 The normal distribution follows a bell shape and is a foundational distribution for many models and theories in statistics and data science.
-A normal distribution turns up very often when dealing with real world data including heights, weights of different people, errors in some measurement or marks on a test.
+A normal distribution turns up very often when dealing with real-world data including heights, weights of different people, errors in some measurement or grades on a test.
 Our temperature example above follows a normal distribution as well!

 ## Summary